Less screen time with an online curriculum? 5 ways we do that.

 - and each unit contains 10 core lesson plans (with extras for review and culture days), focused on the language used by animated animal characters in the comprehensible all-Spanish video story.

-Remember: The red button gets you 100% access for 7 days.
+Remember: The red button gets you access to 3 full units per level for 7 days.

 Five off-screen elements